Text of Expressing the sense of the Congress that there should be established a Bebe Moore Campbell National Minority Mental Health Awareness ...

 ...Mental Health Awareness Month to enhance public awareness of mental illness, especially within minority communities.

-This resolution was introduced in a previous session of Congress and was passed by the House on May 21, 2008 but was never passed by the Senate.
 The text of the bill below is as of Jun 2, 2008 (Referred to Senate Committee).

 HCON 134 RFS